-Currently, BNP Paribas undoubtedly has the worst policy adopted by the major French banks.
-While the bank finally acknowledged the end of its direct support for new coal-fired power plant projects around the world in January 2017, it has not revised its corporate commitments since ...
-December 2015.
+Currently, BNP Paribas undoubtedly has the worst policy BNP Paribas has undertaken to finance only companies that adopted by the major French banks.
+While the bank finally have "a diversification strategy that results in a reduction in acknowledged the end of its direct support for new coal-fired the share of coal in their electricity production mix".
+The key power plant projects around the world in January 2017, it has words?
+'The share of coal', which implies that companies not revised its corporate commitments since ...
+December which develop their capacity to produce non-coal electricity 2015.
 Three years.
-And in fact, the bank still supports not only those companies which are highly exposed to coal but also those which continue to build new coal-fired power plants and mines
+And in fact, the bank still supports not only without reducing that linked to coal or that develop the former faster than the latter can always benefit from the those companies which are highly exposed to coal but also those which continue to build new coal-fired power plants bank's support.
+In other words, BNP Paribas' policy does not take into account the physical limits of the world at and mines all: it is not enough to reduce coal in a relative metric but Among these is Indonesia's national electricity production and to close coal-fired power plants that are operational in the real world.

-Among these is Indonesia's national electricity production and distribution operator PLN Persero.
-Its existing 20 gigawatt coal-fired power plants already emit 74 million tonnes of CO2 per year, or about 14% of the country's total CO2 emissions, but PLN plans to develop nearly 10 additional gigawatts.
-This represents a major threat to the climate but also to the health of communities.
-Pollution from coal-fired power plants has been estimated to have caused the premature deaths of 6,000 people in Indonesia in 2015 and the massive development of new power plants around Jakarta could well result in the premature deaths of 10,000 people per year.

-Yet between February 2017 and July 2018, BNP Paribas granted no less than €270 million in financing to the company.
-And, with 62% of its electricity produced from coal and more than 50% of its income from coal, it is clearly identifiable as a company very much in the coal industry.
+distribution operator PLN Persero.
+Its existing 20 gigawatt coal-fired power plants already emit 74 million tonnes of CO2 per year, or about 14% of the country's total However, this alone does not explain the financing provided to CO2 emissions, but PLN plans to develop nearly 10 PLN Persero or the nearly €4 billion in financing provided by additional gigawatts.
+This represents a major threat BNP Paribas to 120 companies involved in the development to the climate but also to the health of communities. of new coal-fired power plants between January 2016 and Pollution from coal-fired power plants has been September 2018. estimated to have caused the premature deaths of 6.000 people in Indonesia in 2015 and the massive The explanation may lie in the fact that "this diversification policy development of new power plants around Jakarta could well should be at least as ambitious as the national commitment result in the premature deaths of 10,000 people per year. to limit GHG emissions in the country in which it carries out most of its activities".
+However, national commitments are Yet between February 2017 and July 2018, BNP Paribas notoriously insufficient to achieve the objectives of granted no less than €270 million in financing to the the Paris Agreement and the bank should only refer to company.
+And, with 62% of its electricity produced the 1.5°C target: if current national commitments are met, from coal and more than 50% of its income from coal. average global warming would be between 2.7°C and 3.2°C. In it is clearly identifiable as a company very much in the addition, PLN Persero has been involved on several occasions coal industry. in corruption scandals aimed at obtaining public decisions in favour of the development of new coal-fired power plants.
+It is, therefore, difficult to understand how BNP Paribas can still This type of 'lobbying' has worked because the country has be financing PLN Persero.
+First of all, it should be noted that developed very little in the renewable energy sector despite its policy only applies to companies which have more than its immense potential.